gary-rivera/music-player-react/README.md

 # Wavy

-A React based music player with all the bells and whistles.
-Playlist is comprised of some of my favorite songs to code to.
+A side-project React based music player with all the usual music listening features such as play, pause, skip, and even embedded volume control.
+The song library  is comprised of some of my favorite LoFi songs to code to.

 ## Tech Stack
-React | Sass Styling
+JavaScript | React | Sass

 ## Installation